MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/exchange-online/exchange-online-powershell-v2/exchange-online-powershell-v2.md

   > The WinRM client cannot process the request.
 Basic authentication is currently disabled in the client configuration.
 Change the client configuration and try the request again.

+  > NOTE
+  > We never send the username and password combination here, but the Basic auth header is required to transport the session's OAuth token, since the client-side WinRM implementation has no support for OAuth.

 ### Install the EXO V2 module

 To install the EXO V2 module for the first time, run the following commands: